openeuropa/oe_webtools/modules/oe_webtools_cookie_consent/README.md

 # OpenEuropa Webtools Cookie consent

-A Webtools Cookie Consent Kit service that provides information on page access to a 3rd party CCK service.
+This component integrates the Webtools Cookie Consent Kit (CCK) with a site.

 ### How it works

-This module add the CCK js file on the <HEAD> section of the page and override the src of oEmbed video iframe to include cokie consent.
+This module adds the CCK js file on the <HEAD> section of the page and overrides the src of any oEmbed video iframe to include a cookie consent form.
 [here](https://webgate.ec.europa.eu/fpfis/wikis/display/webtools/Cookie+Consent+Kit).

 ### How to use

 #### Required configuration

-In order to be able to track visitors to your site the Webtool Cookie Consent module needs a default configuration in the form of this variable:
+In order to provide the cookie consent functionality the OpenEuropa Webtools Cookie Consent module needs a default configuration in the form of this variable:

 * Enable Cookie Consent Kit: Enable the CCK banner.